 The Dean's Future Scholars program is housed in the College of Education & Human Development at the University of Nevada, Reno.
-DFS was established in 2000 by Dr. William Sparkman, the Dean of the College of Education & Human Development from 1998-2010, who brought the program concept from Texas Tech University.
+DFS was established in 2000 by Dr. William Sparkman, the Dean of the College of Education & Human Development from 1998-2010.
 Today, Dean Donald Easton-Brooks is committed to supporting the program's mission.

 Each year students are identified in the sixth grade from selected Title 1 schools throughout the Washoe County School District (WCSD) for participation in DFS.
 Once students are identified during their 6th-grade year, DFS will follow the students at their respective school throughout their middle school, high school, and college.
 In addition, DFS has an open door policy where program alumni can access guidance and support, long after high school or college graduation.